What to expect in divorce court?

 Divorce Court can be scary for everyone except for judges and divorce lawyers.
 We are used to it.
 What to expect in Divorce Court is the scariest part because the unexpected can lead to fear.
 Fear of what?
 Fear of the unknown.
 Sounds obvious but the best way to make the unknown “known” is knowledge.

-For those who have a divorce cases in Orange County or expect one in the near future, don’t stop once you have read this article.
+For those who have a divorce cases in Orange County, Los Angeles, or any of the other five Southern California counties or expect one in the near future, don’t stop once you have read this article.
 Our talented divorce lawyers are available for an affordable strategy session.

 What to expect in Divorce Court from yourself?